RaisanenMarkus/csharp/docs/part3/part3-6.md

 * Write a program that reads names and birth years from the user until an empty line is entered.
 The name and birth year are separed by a comma.
 * After that the program prints the longest name and the highest age.
 * If multiple names are equally longest you can print any of them.
-* You can assume the user to enter at least one person and the current year to be 2021.
+* You can assume the user to enter at least one person and the current year to be used for calculating the age.

 ```console
 > sebastian,2017